Kelsey Pruitt, DVM, cVMA, MADS

 CERTIFIED VETERINARY ACUPUNCTURIST

-Dr. Kelsey Pruitt grew up on a farm in Statesboro, Georgia.
-Tending to the livestock and family pets, she knew early on that her calling was to helping animals.
+Dr. Kelsey Pruitt grew up on a farm in Statesboro, Georgia, tending to the livestock and family pets.
+She knew early-on that she would like to make a profession out of helping animals, and so her trek began!
 After graduating from the University of Georgia with a Bachelor’s Degree in Animal Science, she decided to pursue a Master’s Degree in Animal and Dairy Science.
 She continued at the University of Georgia College of Veterinary Medicine to graduate as a Doctor of Veterinary Medicine.

-Dr. Pruitt’s interests in physical fitness and nutrition are not limited to veterinary medicine and carry over into her personal life.
+Dr. Pruitt’s interests in physical fitness and nutrition carry over to her personal life, too.
 She enjoys running, weight lifting, yoga, traveling adventures, hiking, and the outdoors.
-When at all possible, she loves to be in the presence of water, sunshine, and her dog-child Marley.
+Dr. Pruitt loves being in the presence of water and sunshine with her husband, daughter, and beloved animal children, Bodhi and Zellie.

 LICENSED VETERINARY TECHNICIAN